AdamStuckert/Lu_longipalpis/Workbook.md

 We ran Pixy to calculate both Fst and Pi.
 Input data was a filtered, vcf with both invariant and variant sites.
 I calculated Fst between males and females, and then calculated Pi for both males and females indpendently.
 This analysis was run with the script **ADD SCRIPT**.

 Finally, the data from PCAngsd and Pixy are read into R and used to make [Figure 1 for the manuscript using this R script](https://github.com/AdamStuckert/Lu_longipalpis/blob/main/Figures/Fig1_PCA_Manhattans.Rmd).

+### Phylogenetic analyses

+1. Ran a full tree approach across the continent with `iqtree.sh`.
+2. Extracted BUSCO genes and got their sequences.